mwilliamson/kotlin-shed-b-compiler/README.md

 * Rename Any type to something else (Top?) to avoid conflation with any in (for instance) TypeScript

 * Don't allow references to compile-time only values
+  * Or don't have a notion of compile-time only values?